RIS-Aided Localization Algorithm and Analysis: Tackling Non-Gaussian Angle Estimation Errors: Conclusion

 \section{Conclusion}

-In this paper, we studied an mmWave 3D positioning system aided by multiple RISs.
-We proposed a TSWLS algorithm to derive the closed-form expression of the position of the MU.
-We investigated the bias analysis of the proposed algorithm.
-In the first stage, the preliminary estimation of the position of the MU was obtained using an approximation algorithm.
-In the second stage, a more accurate estimation was derived using geometric relationships.
+In this paper, we investigated the algorithm design and analysis for RIS-aided localization IoT system aided by multiple RISs, tackling the non-Gaussian AEE.
+We designed the mWLS algorithm to derive the closed-form expression of the position of the MU.
 Finally, we investigated the bias analysis to evaluate the performance of the proposed algorithm.
-Simulation results confirmed the accuracy of the derived results and demonstrated the positioning performance of the proposed algorithm.
+Simulation results confirmed the accuracy of the derived results and demonstrated the localization performance of the proposed algorithm.

 \begin{appendices}